Accredited training

 • Child protection and family violence

-• Alternative dispute resolution and culturally informed practice
+• Alternative dispute resolution and culturally informed practice.

 Clare brings extensive experience from practice and training, helping FDR professionals build confidence with advanced property-based disputes.